Democratic Party (United States): Health care

 Democrats call for "affordable and quality health care" and favor moving toward universal health care in a variety of forms to address rising healthcare costs.
-Progressive Democrats politicians favor a single-payer program or Medicare for All, while liberals prefer creating a public health insurance option.
+Progressive Democratic politicians favor a single-payer program or Medicare for All, while liberals prefer creating a public health insurance option.

-The Patient Protection and Affordable Care Act, signed into law by President Barack Obama on March 23, 2010, has been one of the most significant pushes for universal health care.
+The Affordable Care Act, signed into law by President Barack Obama on March 23, 2010, has been one of the most significant pushes for universal health care.
 As of December 2019, more than 20 million Americans have gained health insurance under the Affordable Care Act.

 Education

 Democrats favor improving public education by raising school standards and reforming the Head Start program.
 They also support universal preschool, expanding access to primary education, including through charter schools, and are generally opposed to school voucher programs.
 They call for addressing student loan debt and reforms to reduce college tuition.
 Other proposals have included tuition-free public universities and reform of standardized testing.
 Democrats have the long-term aim of having publicly funded college education with low tuition fees (like in much of Europe and Canada), which would be available to every eligible American student.
 Alternatively, they encourage expanding access to post-secondary education by increasing state funding for student financial aid such as Pell Grants and college tuition tax deductions.